Preparing Your Home for the Spring Market in Westport

 Smart Home Features Buyers Actually Want

 Today’s buyers, especially in the Westport market, expect some level of smart home integration.
 But they don’t want complexity.
 They want systems that work seamlessly and make daily life easier.
-Lighting control, smart thermostats, integrated audio, and security systems are the features that show up in listing descriptions and make buyers feel like the home is move-in ready for modern life.
-These aren’t gimmicks, they’re expectations for homes in this price range.
+Lighting control, smart thermostats, integrated audio, and surveillance systems are the features that show up in listing descriptions and make buyers feel like the home is move-in ready for modern life.
+These are expectations for homes in this price range, not gimmicks.

 At The O’Dell Group, we have a dedicated team of custom integration experts to integrate smart home technology during renovations, not bolted on after the fact, but woven into the design from the start.
-That’s the difference between a house that has smart features and a house that feels smart.
+That’s the difference between a house that has smart features and an intelligent home.

 The Timeline Reality: When to Start If You’re Listing in Spring